bhuvan-raj/Docker-Zero-to-Hero/Readme.md

 - `docker inspect <container>` - Detailed info about a container.
 - `docker logs <container>` - View logs.
 - `docker exec -it <container> bash` - Access a running container.

+## Docker Networking
+## Docker networking allows containers to communicate:
+    • With each other
+    • With the host machine
+    • With the outside world (like the internet)

+## Why Do Containers Need Networks?
+Containers are isolated — they need a network to:
+    • Talk to databases or services
+    • Serve websites or APIs to users
+    • Download updates or dependencies from the internet

+## Docker Network Types
+ - Bridge (default)
+    • Default network for standalone containers.
+    • Containers can communicate using container names (DNS resolution).
+    • Has outbound internet access (via NAT).
+ - Host
+    • Container shares the host’s network stack.
+    • No isolation — useful for performance but less secure.
+    • No port mapping needed (uses host ports directly).
+ - None
+    • Container is completely isolated from all networks.
+    • No external or inter-container communication.
+ - Overlay
+    • Used for multi-host container communication (requires Swarm).
+    • Enables distributed networks across Docker nodes.
+ - Macvlan
+    • Assigns a MAC address to each container.
+    • Containers appear as physical devices on the network.
+    • Useful for direct network access like DHCP.

+The Bridge network is the default network driver used when you don't specify a network while starting a container.
+It’s designed for containers running on the same Docker host to communicate with each other.

+## Reserved IPs in Bridge Network
+---
+In a bridge network cidr 172.17.0.0/16, the following are reserved:
+IP
+172.17.0.0	 - Network address (reserved)
+172.17.0.1	 - Gateway (used by bridge interface on host) 172.17.0.2 onwards	Assigned to containers 172.17.255.255	 - Broadcast address (reserved)
+---

 ## 11. What is Docker Compose?
 Docker Compose is a tool for defining and managing multi-container Docker applications using a simple YAML configuration file (docker-compose.yml).